Part 1. The Case of Charlotte Teichgräber from Beuthen, Upper Silesia.

 Leonhard Posner, Charlotte Posner and the other Jewish refugees could not possibly have imagined that following their escape to Czechoslovakia and then finally to the UK, they would be so cruelly betrayed by the country they would have obviously regarded as a safe sanctuary.

-Leonhard Posner died in 1992 and Charlotte Posner died in 1989.
-Their burial place in the UK is detailed at Myheritage.com.
+Leonhard Posner died in 1992, and Charlotte Posner passed away in 1989.
+Their burial place in the UK is listed on MyHeritage.com.
 Subscription required.

 Please note that there are no affiliate links in this post.